Lindsey Buckingham: Musical style

-Unlike most rock guitarists, Buckingham does not play with a pick; instead, he picks the strings with his fingers and fingernails and tends to strum with his middle and ring fingers.
+Unlike most rock guitarists, Buckingham does not play with a pick; instead, he almost exclusively plays fingerstyle and tends to strum with his middle and ring fingers.
 Initially after joining Fleetwood Mac, Buckingham used a Gibson Les Paul Custom.
 Before the band, a Fender Telecaster was his main guitar, and was used on his first Fleetwood Mac studio album alongside Fender Stratocasters fitted with an Alembic Blaster.
 In 1978, he worked with Rick Turner, future owner and founder of The Renaissance Guitar Company, to create the Model One guitar.
 He has used it extensively since, both with Fleetwood Mac and for his solo efforts.
 He uses a Taylor Guitar 814ce or a Rick Turner Renaissance RS6 for most of his acoustic performances but uses a custom-made Gibson Chet Atkins guitar for his live performances of "Big Love".
 He has also used an Ovation Balladeer in the past from the early 1970s to the late 1980s.
 In the 1980s, he also extensively used the Fairlight CMI sampling synthesizer.

 His influences include Brian Wilson and Phil Spector.
 Buckingham has also worked extensively as a producer both for Fleetwood Mac and for his solo work.
 "I think of myself as a stylist, and the process of writing a song is part and parcel with putting it together in the studio."

 In an interview with Guitar World Acoustic Magazine, Buckingham said: